Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Online Public Resource Allocation -- Single Round Demands

-\begin{definition}[$\b$-ideal utility] For any fixed $\b\in [0,1]$, the $\b$-ideal utility $\vstar_i(\b)$ of an agent with valuation distribution $\mathcal{F}_i$ is the maximum expected utility she can get under no competition, but when the probability with which she requests the item is at most $\b$.
+\begin{definition}[$\b$-ideal utility] Fix $\b\in [0,1]$ and agent $i$ with value distribution $\mathcal{F}_i$ in her steady state.
+Her \textit{$\b$-ideal utility} $\vstar_i(\b)$ is the maximum expected utility she can get under no competition, but when the probability with which she requests the item is at most $\b$.
 Formally, if $\rho_\b:\R_+ \to [0, 1]$ denotes the (stationary) probability of requesting the item given its current value, then:

 \end{definition}